fdgogogo/django-revealjs/README.md

 Whats next
 ===========

 Now you can easily create presentation using django templating engine and get max out of markdown.
+I'm not yet finished completly with this work.
+Plan is to integrate markdown with django, so presentations can be created more easily.